markusos/markusos.github.io/_posts/2025-06-30-mcp-server-for-data-access.markdown

 | 11205 | Park Slope | 649 |
 | 11233 | Flatbush | 648 |

-The system works well for natural language to insights without manual SQL writing, but for anyone familiar with SQL, this is just a more complex way to do what could be achieved with a simple REST API.
-The main advantage is that it provides a standardized interface for LLMs to access data, which could enable more sophisticated AI assistants in the future.
+The system works well for natural language to insights without manual SQL writing.
+While someone fluent in SQL could write these queries more accurately and efficiently, LLMs with MCP enables individuals without SQL expertise to access and interact with data in ways that were previously inaccessible, opening up new possibilities for data exploration.

-## The Future of Analytics: LLMs as the New Dashboard
+## LLMs as the New Dashboard?

 This MCP server builds on my [previous work](/projects/2025/06/14/decoding-the-citys-pulse.html) categorizing NYC 311 requests using local LLMs, but represents a fundamental shift toward conversational analytics.
 Where traditional BI tools require pre-built charts and fixed queries, LLM-powered analytics enables dynamic exploration through natural language.